-- Wherever possible, cluster mailboxes shall be located within open space set-aside, served by pedestrian access Α. and served by two or more off-street parking spaces. - In cases where the cluster mailboxes must be placed within a public right-of-way, the mailbox unit(s) shall be В. located and configured in accordance with the latest revision of the NCDOT policy guidance on the placement cluster box units (ČBUs) in State-maintained streets, including provision of a vehicular turnout. - C. Cluster mailbox units placed on a private street shall comply with NCDOT policy guidance on the placement of cluster box units (CBUs) on State-maintained streets.
+- A. Wherever possible, cluster mailboxes shall be located within open space set-aside, served by pedestrian access and served by two or more off-street parking spaces. - B. In cases where the cluster mailboxes must be placed within a public right-of-way, the mailbox unit(s) shall be located and configured in accordance with the latest revision of the NCDOT policy guidance on the placement cluster box units (CBU's) in state maintained subdivision streets.